MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

-This reference architecture provides guidance for designing a mission critical workload that has network controls in place to enhance communication paths to and from the workload.
-It uses cloud-native capabilities to maximize reliability, overall security, and operational effectiveness.
-It extends the [mission-critical baseline architecture](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro) for an internet-facing application with features such as ingress and egress restrictions, and securing connectivity with PaaS services.
+This reference architecture provides guidance for designing a mission critical workload that has network controls in place to prevent any unauthorized public access between the internet and the workload.

+ It builds on the [mission-critical baseline architecture](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro), which is focused on maximizing reliability and operational effectiveness.
+This architecture adds features to secure ingress and egress paths using cloud-native capabilities.
 It's recommended that you become familiar with the baseline before proceeding with this article.

 > [!IMPORTANT]
 > ![GitHub logo](../../../_images/github.svg) The guidance is backed by a production-grade [example implementation](https://github.com/Azure/Mission-Critical-Connected) which showcases mission critical application development on Azure.
 This implementation can be used as a basis for further solution development in your first step towards production.